 As notorious U.S. election sage Nate Silver states in a critique of one such piece of punditry:

 "On the eve of an election... it is possible to make relatively bold and precise forecasts about the outcome.
 But none of this applies three and a half years in advance."

 Does this mean we can't make a profit out of the predictions and pageantry that accompany the elections?
 It doesn't seem so.

-For example, if you've decided that the US electorate are sick of the Democrats and you're just waiting for the right odds, the time to pounce is during a Democratic setback.
+For example, if you've decided that the U.S. electorate are sick of Trump and you're just waiting for the right odds, the time to pounce is during a Democratic setback.

 Political betting sites that allow punters to cash out their bets early are also valuable here, because there may be instances when swings are so sizable that you can cash in bets early for a profit.